Bernard E. Witkin: Honors and legacy

 Witkin's treatises continue to be updated by the Witkin Legal Institute.
 Among many other honors, the California State Law Library is named in his honor.
 His collection of science fiction publications is held by the University of California, Davis Library.
 Just prior to his death in 1995, he and his wife received the Benjamin Ide Wheeler Award for service to the City of Berkeley.
 On March 27, 1983, Loyola Law School awarded Witkin the St. Thomas More Medallion, with speeches by former justices Otto Kaus and Donald R. Wright.

 In San Diego, the Law Library Justice Foundation holds an annual awards ceremony in honor of Bernard E. Witkin.
 The Bernard E. Witkin Award honors members of the legal community for civic leadership and excellence in teaching, practice, enactment, or adjudication of the law.

 Personal life

-In 1978, he married Alba B. Pichetto Kuchman (November 15, 1919 – December 26, 2014), who helped establish his charitable foundation.
-He was previously married to Gladys L. Burke Schwatka (m.
-1957, div.
-1968), and also Jane F. Kauffman Lemert (m.
-1969), an arts patron who died on August 10, 1977.
-In 1981, Witkin donated Jane's art collection to the Crocker Art Museum in Sacramento, California.
+In 1937, Witkin married Elizabeth "Betty" Ord Hillier; they divorced in 1956.
+He married Gladys Burke Schwatka in 1957; they divorced in 1968.
+In 1969, he married Frances Jane (née Kauffman) Lemert (m.
+1969), an arts patron, who died on August 10, 1977.
+In 1981, Witkin donated her art collection to the Crocker Art Museum in Sacramento, California.

+In 1978, he married Alba Kuchman (née Pichetto; November 15, 1919 – December 26, 2014), with whom he established his charitable foundation.